The Truth About Trail Hunting

 A huge scandal has been following fox (trail) hunts for many years on their methods used to train their hounds to follow fox scents.
 Hunters have been arrested and prosecuted for rearing fox cubs to throw alive to hounds to teach them to kill.

-Cub hunting or autumn hunting as the hunts have renamed it to make it sound more publically pleasing involves : lots of riders surrounding a wood containing a fox den, sending a pack of hounds in to kill the young cubs to teach the young hounds to kill, any cubs that try to escape the riders chase them back in forcing the cubs into the mouths of the hounds to be ripped apart.. the hunts claim innocently they are only exercising the hounds.
+Cub hunting or autumn hunting (as the hunts have renamed it to make it sound more publically pleasing) involves : riders, terriermen and foot followers surrounding a covert (usually a coppice, stretch of gorse, or wood) where foxes reside., sending a pack of hounds in to kill the fox cubs to teach the young hounds how to hunt and kill, any cubs that try to escape the riders chase them back in forcing the cubs into the mouths of the hounds to be ripped apart.. the hunts claim innocently they are only exercising the hounds or trail hunting.

 Many hunts pre-kill the adult foxes which, given a loop hole in the law, then allows them to kill the cubs.

-Any cubs which hide in the dens are either dug out and terriers are sent in underground to fight and drag the cubs out so they can be thrown alive to the hounds to rip apart.
+Any cubs which hide in the dens are either dug out and a terrier sent in underground to fight and drag/flush the cubs out so they can be thrown alive to the hounds to rip apart or chased.

 This activity is usually done in complete secret and is totally un-policed or investigated.